0xPavithran/Fractional-Solar/README.md

 - Manage the transfer of fractional ownership between users.
 - Provide a transparent way to track and trade fractional solar energy ownership.

-This decentralized application is built on the **Etherlink testnet** and governed by smart contracts that ensure transparency and automation in the issuance, ownership, and transfer of these solar energy NFTs.
+This decentralized application is built on the **Arbitrum Sepolia testnet** and governed by smart contracts that ensure transparency and automation in the issuance, ownership, and transfer of these solar energy NFTs.

 ---